neitzert/FToDNS/README.md

 The use of DNS for data exfiltration or VPN has been a hacker trope for the nearly four decades that DNS has existed.
 The recent introduction of [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) takes an already incendiary security issue and douses it with petroleum.

-This PoC aims to be a few stray sparks near that issue.
+This PoC is meant to be seen as your drunken neighbor playing with fireworks far too close for comfort.

 There have been several impliementations of this concept and this Proof of Concept is not unique.
 Although this implementation is not based on the previous PoCs, several interesting methods will be linked in the [Erratum.txt](https://github.com/neitzert/FToDNS/blob/master/Erratum.txt)